nicnosis/iu-courses/j463/gfx-syllabus.md

 Grading criteria will be given for each individual assignment.

 ## Revisions
-When software is created in a professional environment, changes and revisions are common.
-Factoring that web development is an iterative process, students are __sometimes__ allowed to revise and resubmit assignments.
+When working with clients, customers, and co-workers, revisions are common.
+Factoring that graphic design is an iterative process, students are __sometimes__ allowed to revise and resubmit assignments.
 Re-submitting work is a __privilege__ granted at the instructor's discretion.

 If you are re-submitting work:
 1. You must have submitted the work by its due date.
 Late work is not eligible for re-submission.